Implementation

 Initialize Apple Pay In-App Provisioning

-MPP SDK provides MeaPushProvisioning class with initializeOemTokenization method to initiate Apple Pay In-App provisioning.
+The MPP SDK provides the MeaPushProvisioning class with an initializeOemTokenization method to start Apple Pay In-App provisioning.

-Initiate in-app push provisioning by using MeaPushProvisioning.initializeOemTokenization method and MppCardDataParameters parameter.
-Check if the payment card can be added to Apple Pay by using primaryAccountIdentifier in response.
-Go to Show or hide "Add to Apple Wallet" button.
+Start in-app push provisioning using MeaPushProvisioning.initializeOemTokenization with your MppCardDataParameters.
+Check whether the payment card can be added to Apple Pay by examining the primaryAccountIdentifier in the response.
+See Show or hide "Add to Apple Wallet" button.

 ℹ️